FAQ - Divinity School

-Our application is now fully online.
+Our application is fully online and does not require an application fee.
 You may access and begin your application here and click on the appropriate degree link on the top of the page.

 What degrees are offered by the Divinity School?

-The Divinity School offers two primary degrees.
-The Master of Divinity (M.Div.) is a three-year professional degree consisting of 84 credit hours that prepares graduates for ordained ministry and a variety of nontraditional ministries.
+The Divinity School offers three degrees.
+The Master of Divinity (M.Div.) is a three-year professional degree consisting of 72 credit hours that prepares graduates for ordained ministry and a variety of nontraditional ministries.
 The Master of Theological Studies (M.T.S.) is a two-year program of religious studies that provides a broadly based theological education as the foundation for later doctoral work, teaching in the church and a variety of non-profit positions or non-ordained ministries.
+The Master of Theology (Th.M.) is a 30-hour program intended for those already holding the M.Div. or equivalent first theological degree to deepen their ministerial practice and/or to prepare for doctoral work.
 Divinity graduates serve as parish ministers, social justice advocates, chaplains, and educators across the globe.

 The Master of Arts (M.A.) and Doctor of Philosophy (Ph.D.) are offered through the Graduate Department of Religion.
 For more information on both degrees, click here.

 Yes.
 The Divinity school offers Dual Degrees with Vanderbilt's Schools of Management, Law, Nursing, Medicine, and Education.
 Applicants interested in Dual Degree programs need to apply and get admitted to both schools in order to be able to enroll into the Dual Degree program.
 For more information go to this page in the catalog .

 Priority application deadline is January 15.
 M.Div. and M.T.S. applicants must apply by this date in order to be considered for named, full-tuition scholarships.
 Regular application deadline is April 1.

 Does my college major affect admissions into the Divinity School?